 - While halogens don't save nearly as much as CFLs, a halogen upgrade should still pay for itself in less than an older bulb's lifetime, so anyone who has stockpiled older bulbs should be better off not using them and buying halogens.

-- Refrigerator and oven bulbs were also kept on by this legislation
+- Refrigerator and oven bulbs were not banned

 - A clear 15W "Pygmy" refrigerator bulb can dimly light a small bathroom (if it's B22), but don't try this in a work area.

 - It might also be useful in small areas where a ceiling-level cupboard door collides with a pendant light due to inappropriate cable length.